 Numbers for Mac: Export a Numbers spreadsheet to Excel or another file format

-To save a copy of a Numbers spreadsheet in another format you export it in the new format.
-This is useful when you need to send the spreadsheet to people who use different software from you.
+To save a copy of a Numbers spreadsheet in another format, you export it in the new format.
+This is useful when you need to send the spreadsheet to people who are using different software.
 Any changes you make to the exported spreadsheet don’t affect the original.

 Note: If the original file has a password, it applies to copies exported in PDF, Excel, and Numbers ’09 formats, but you can change or remove it.